Minimalist Time Management

 There are some things we simply must do.
 There's just no getting around certain responsibilities.
 In those situations, we need to redefine the tasks so we can think about them differently.

 For example, we all have to eat.
-Your body needs food, and you have to feed your family (if you live with one).
+Your body needs food, and you have to feed your family.
+However, there are a lot of ways to manage this task.
+It could mean

 If you redefine the situation, it's possible to find a solution that works better for you.
 And you can change the way you relate to the task by letting meals become possibilities for connection, adventure, learning, frugality, or something else that matters to you.